 I first met the man who would become my father-in-law in 1981.
 He’d come to Canada with his family as general manager of the local branch of a multi-national corporation, and even to an 18 year-old, motorcycle-riding guy with other things on his mind, I could see this guy was capable and decisive.
 He was also a bit intimidating at first, especially since I was interested in one of his daughters.

 As I grew older and became this man’s son-in-law, we’d sometimes sit around the barbecue sipping something cold, me asking questions about life and business, him answering.
 Fast-forward a few years and all the answers were gone.
 The man who led successful corporations across the Americas could no longer remember the names of his kids.
 Years of jogging and healthy living meant he was in great physical shape except for his brain.
 Few things are sadder than this.

-The thing about life is that it creates the illusion everything will go on as it always has.
+The thing about life as usual is that it creates the illusion everything will go on as it always has.
 Dementia is one of many things that changes life dramatically, though not at first.
 Since the onset of the condition is usually gradual, it allows the luxury of hope that it’s not what you think it is.
 One small blessing is the way the slow advance gives you time to modify your home (and heart) to make the situation more manageable for a while.